If you don’t find the answers about life at Hartwick here, you can Contact Us.

 A: Students fill out an online housing and roommate preference questionnaire answering a variety of questions.
 The Residential Life staff then pairs students based on the answers, to help provide a successful living and learning environment.

 A: Hartwick provides guaranteed housing all four years.
-Students are required to live on campus through their junior year.
-Many seniors choose to live on campus in the Townhouses or Leitzell (a residence hall of suites).
+Students are required to live on campus through their senior year.
+Many seniors choose to live on campus in the Apartments, Townhouses or Leitzell (a residence hall of suites).
 Some students also choose to live in the cabins at Pine Lake Environmental Campus.

 A: Hartwick College is a residential college campus.
-All students are required to reside in College-owned housing through the end of their junior year.
-Only seniors, commuter students (living with a parent or guardian in their home that is no more than 60 miles from campus), students that are 23 years of age or older, or recognized fraternity/sorority members living in a recognized fraternity/sorority house may request to live off-campus.
+All students are required to reside in College-owned housing through the end of their senior year.
+Only commuter students (living with a parent or guardian in their home that is no more than 30 miles from campus), students that are 23 years of age or older, or recognized fraternity/sorority members living in a recognized fraternity/sorority house may request to live off-campus.
 Hartwick College does not offer family housing, so students who are married or who have dependent children are not required to reside on campus.

 A: Each floor of our traditional halls is staffed with at least one resident advisor or community development advisor, who is responsible for individual floors.
 Area Coordinators are responsible for the overall administration of these halls.
 Resident Advisor and Community Development Advisor positions are filled by upper-class students who have been chosen because of their leadership ability.
 They receive special training in areas such as community building, conflict resolution, and crisis intervention.